dotnet/dotnet-docker/samples/snippets/installing-dotnet.md

     && ln -s /usr/share/dotnet/dotnet /usr/bin/dotnet
 ```

 This provides full transparency to consumers of the image in regard to where the content is coming from and whether it can be trusted; it's not hiding somewhere buried within a script.
-It also ensures repeatability, another [guideline](https://github.com/docker-library/official-images#repeatability) of official Docker images.
+It also ensures [repeatability](https://github.com/docker-library/official-images#repeatability), another guideline of official Docker images.

-For general platform images, it is recommended that you install .NET Core by [binary archive](#installing-from-a-binary-archive) (Linux/Windows) or [package manager](#installing-from-a-linux-package-manager) (Linux only).

-## Custom Application Images

-If you're building an image for a custom application that is not to be intended to be publicly consumed as a platform for other applications, you can get by with a simpler Dockerfile implementation compared to [general platform images](#general-platform-images) if you choose.
-Because the image is only intended for your own organization's purposes, the need for transparency in the Dockerfile is lessened.
-Convenience can trump clarity in this case.

-For custom application images, it is recommended that you install .NET Core by [package manager](#installing-from-a-linux-package-manager)(Linux only) or [dotnet-install script](#installing-from-dotnet-install-script) (Linux/Windows).

-## Installing from a Binary Archive

-When authoring your Dockerfiles, you can look to the official [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) as a template for the install steps.
-There are several variations depending on the .NET Core version, OS type, and architecture being used.

 ### Servicing Maintenance